hst12/Starfield-Tools---ContentCatalog.txt-fixer/README.md

 If downloading the compiled version of the tool, extract the files somewhere and run setup.exe.
 A desktop shortcut will be created and the tool can be un-installed via the Settings->Apps->Installed apps menu in Windows.

+Enable all the checkboxes under Auto Functions to have the tool work automatically.

 The tool works automatically.
 Run it before going to the Creations menu and after exiting the Creations menu - quit the game and run the tool before loading a saved game if you've installed new mods or updated mods in the Creations menu.
 No need to use the tool if you're just playing the game normally.

 Check button re-checks the file.